tradingstrategy-ai/web-top-node/README.md

 - Using [Polka web server](https://github.com/lukeed/polka)
 - Should be compatible with any Express web server based Node.js website

+Below is JavaScript example, but there is also
+[an example for Express.js and TypeScript](./src/express.ts) in the source tree.

 ```javascript
 /**
  * Polka example web server twith tracker.